 FAIR HOUSING ACT.
-Title VIII of the Civil Rights Act of 1968, as amended by the Fair Housing Amendments Act of 1988 (42 U.S.C.
-3601 et seq.)
+Title VIII of the Civil Rights Act of 1968, as amended by the Fair Housing Amendments Act of 1988

 FAIR MARKET RENT (FMR).
-The rent including the cost of utilities (except telephone, and cable) that would be required to be paid in the housing market area to obtain privately owned existing decent, safe, and sanitary rental housing of modest (non-luxury) nature with suitable amenities.
-Fair market rents for existing housing are established by HUD for housing units of varying sizes (number of bedrooms) and are published in the Federal Register.
+The rent, including the cost of utilities (except telephone), as established by HUD for units of varying sizes (by number of bedrooms), that must be paid in the housing market area to rent privately owned, existing, decent, safe, and sanitary rental housing of modest (non-luxury) nature with suitable amenities.
+In the HCV program, the FMR may be established at the ZIP code level (see definition of Small Area Fair Market Rents), metropolitan area level, or nonmetropolitan county level.

 FAMILY.
-"Family" includes but is not limited to, regardless of actual or perceived sexual orientation, gender identity, or marital status:
+Includes but is not limited to the following, regardless of actual or perceived sexual orientation, gender identity, or marital status, and can be further defined in PHA policy.
+Family includes a single person, who may be: